 - a) Enter a cloud interface name. - b) Click Browse to select the boundary device. - c) Select a boundary interface from the drop-down list.

-- d) Enter the IP address of the cloud.

-- 3) Add more boundary devices to the Internet Cloud by following step 2).

-- 4) Click OK.
+- d) Enter the IP address with mask of the boundary interface. - 3) Add more boundary devices to the Internet Cloud by following step 2). - 4) Click OK.

 Dynamic Search